Words Matter: How Words Shape Thought, Influence Society, and Frame Reality

 Each unit builds on the last but can also be taken independently.

-What Your Student Will Learn in Unit 1
+What Students Will Learn in Unit 1

 • The difference between democracy and a republic